gmaccarone/gmaccarone.github.io/_posts/2013-06-20-blocking-large-file-commits-in-git.markdown

 * `post-receive`

-  Fires once after all refs have been updated, and get's the same input on stdin as the `pre-receive` hook.
+  Fires once after all refs have been updated, and gets the same input on stdin as the `pre-receive` hook.
 As with the hooks before it, stdout and stderr are passed back to the client for messaging.
 Generally this type of hook is only used for notification and/or messaging to clients about the push